Rybo713/V8Swaps/README.md

 # What works?

 All of the V8 engine swaps work.
+Except Etkc_engine_v8

 # What does not work?